urbaraban/ILDA.net/README.md

 > I apologize, but my spoken English is pretty bad.
 I use a translator for this documentation.

-This .net6 library allows you to read, edit, and write ILDA (International Laser Display Association) format of all formats.
+This .net6 library allows you to read, edit, and write ILDA (International Laser Display Association) format in all version.

 ILDA formats according to the [documentation](https://www.ilda.com/resources/StandardsDocs/ILDA_IDTF14_rev011.pdf):